TZer0/tzer0.github.io/discord.md

 # Discord-stuff

-## Securing your server with an airlock (people have to ask moderators to be let in)
+## Securing your server with an airlock

+This system makes it so that users have to say that they accept the rules before they're let in by a moderator.
+Useful when screening for potential trouble-makers.

+I might soon make a bot I've made public.
+It allows for faster handling of people in the welcome room.

 1. Create a trusted role, from now on referred to as "@member".
 2. Create any number of categories for your channels.
 Select that you're creating a private category, find @member in the list, click on the toggle next to it and then create category.